skylight-hq/skylight.digital/pages/brand/illustration/palette.md

 To create unity and cohesion within the brand, we use color in a specific way.

-The limited the color palette, combined with the offset outlines, creates sophisticated, lighthearted, and positive tone.
+The limited color palette, combined with the offset outlines, creates a sophisticated, lighthearted, and positive tone.
 </div>
 </div>